 The first phase of the study consisted in measuring the code.
-We used SourceMeter to obtain the "traditional" measures, and a self-constructed tool to measure CoCo.
+We used SourceMeter to obtain the traditional measures listed in Table I, and a self-constructed tool to measure CoCo.
 The data from the two tools were joined, thus obtaining a single dataset with 8,214 data points.

 The second step consisted in selecting the data for the study.
 We excluded from the study all the methods having CoCo < 5, since those methods would bias the results, because of 'builtin' relationships.
-For instance a piece of code having CoCo = 0 also has McCabe complexity = 1; similarly, CoCo = 1 usually implies that McCabe complexity = 2, etc. In addition, lowcomplexity methods are of little interest: since CoCo is meant to represent the complexity of understanding code, it is hardly useful for methods that are so simple that understanding them is hardly an issue.
-SonarQube [9] sets the threshold for CoCo at 15, i.e., CoCo < 15 is reasonably safe, according to SonarQube.
+For instance a piece of code having CoCo = 0 also has McCabe complexity = 1; similarly, CoCo = 1 implies that McCabe complexity = 2 for all but a few very peculiar cases, etc. In addition, low-complexity methods are of little interest: CoCo is meant to represent the complexity of understanding code, and CoCo is less than 5 for methods that are so simple that understanding them is hardly an issue.
 Therefore, by excluding only methods having CoCo < 5 we are sure to exclude only 'non-interesting' code.